 University UK’s (UUK's) survey ‘Degree apprenticeships: realising opportunities’ explores available and developing degree apprenticeship provision across English higher education institutions.

-The Association for Graduate Recruiters' (AGR's) survey captures existing and anticipated demand for degree apprenticeship provision among its 300 employer members.
+A survey from the Association for Graduate Recruiters (AGR), now the Institute of Student Employers (ISE), captures existing and anticipated demand for degree apprenticeship provision among its 300 employer members.

 Extent of degree apprenticeships

-Of the 64 HEIs to respond to the survey, 59 institutions are implementing degree apprenticeships.
+Of the 64 HEIs to respond to the survey, 59 institutions are implementing degree apprenticeships (DAs).
 Of the remaining five, four are considering developing DAs.
 Engagement ranges from some institutions trialling degree apprenticeship provision to test its viability, while others have already implemented cross-organisational strategies for implementing them across faculties.

 Benefits of offering degree apprenticeships